Note: We have been able to reduce our prices due to insurance fees being reduced for 2023.

 All our packages include an initial free consultation.
 This appointment can be arranged to take place over Zoom, in your own home, at your place of work, or in a local café or pub, wherever suits you.

-We aim to spend about an hour with you and your partner discussing your individual circumstances, what you are hoping to achieve by having an independent midwife as part of your pregnancy journey, what our packages offer you, and how we work collaboratively with you, with each other and within the NHS system.
+We aim to spend about an hour with you and your partner discussing your individual circumstances, what you are hoping to achieve by having a private midwife as part of your pregnancy journey, what our packages offer you, and how we work collaboratively with you and within the NHS system.

 All our packages offer you phone, WhatsApp and email support throughout the duration of your care.
 We will be available to you 24/7 for emergency support by phone, or for non-emergency information and advice by message or email and will get back to you as soon as possible.
 As part of our service we set up a WhatsApp group chat with you, your birthing partner/s and ourselves.